joejoeyjoseph/WE-Validate/README.md

 # WE-Validate

 This infrastructure code enables comparison of time series from arbitrary data sources using user-defined metrics.
 The tool is designed to be simple, modulized, and extensible.
+We call our tool WE-Validate to gear towards forecast validation using observations and simulations for wind energy (“WE”) applications.

 The default branch is `main`, and active development is under `dev`.
 Pull requests from `dev` to `main` will be done regularly.